McDougall Orphanage and Morley Indian Residential School

 The McDougall Orphanage was administered by the Methodist Missionary Society and the Morley Indian Residential School was managed by the Board of Home Missions for the United Church of Canada.

-The McDougall Orphanage was located in Morleyville, Alberta, on the north side of the Bow River, just east of the Stoney Indian Reserve and approximately 40 miles west of Calgary.
+The McDougall Orphanage was located in Morleyville, Alberta, on the north side of the Bow River, just east of the Stoney First Nation Reserve and approximately 40 miles west of Calgary.
 Morley IRS was located on the reserve on the south side of the Bow River, near Morley, Alberta.

 McDougall Orphanage and Day Schools